-Liberal Arts & Sciences Program Description
+Liberal Arts & Sciences Degree Type Associate of Arts Program Description

 Liberal Arts & Sciences is a flexible program designed for those who plan to transfer to a four-year institution, who are looking for personal enrichment, or who are uncertain about their major area of study.
 With the careful guidance of an academic advisor, students can tailor their studies to best address their objectives.